Welcoming All Neighbors Ministry

 Refugee Family Updates

-Our Saviour’s Lutheran Church has partnered with Lutheran Immigration and Refugee Services (LIRS) to help two refugee families in the last two years.
-LIRS identifies the families most in need and provides a liaison and interpreter.
-We provide funds for short term rent support and other concrete help as we identify needs.
-Below are updates on our two refugee families.
-In the future we want to continue to help refugee families by raising $5000 to enable us to offer short term support for one LIRS refugee family each year.
-We need your help to do this.
-Your financial donations can be made to Our Saviour’s Lutheran Church, designated to “refugee ministry” or “Welcoming All Neighbors” ministry.
-We can show our love for God and neighbors by welcoming refugees; they are people he deeply cares about!
+Our Saviour’s Lutheran Church has partnered with Lutheran Social Services (LSS) to help two refugee families.
+We provide funds for short-term financial support and other concrete help as we identify needs.
+Below are updates on the two refugee families we’re currently walking alongside.
+We can show our love for God and neighbors by welcoming refugees; they are people God deeply cares about!

 Be sure to watch for future giving and service opportunities to help refugee and immigrant neighbors.
-If you want to find out more about our ministry, contact Glenndy Ose or 763-434-6117 ext.
-113.
+If you want to find out more about our ministry, contact Tracey Dalve at 763-244-5412.